Gastric sleeve surgery | specialists and information on bariatric surgery

 Gastric sleeve surgery - Further information

-When is a sleeve gastrectomy performed?
+When is sleeve gastrectomy performed?

-Sleeve gastrectomy is performed in severely overweight people who suffer from obesity and have already undergone several unsuccessful weight loss attempts.
-As a rule, doctors perform gastric sleeve surgery in patients with a Body Mass Index (BMI) of 35 or more.
-For a gastric sleeve surgery, the patient should be at least 18 and at most 65 years old.
-A sleeve gastrectomy is not suitable for:
+As a rule, doctors perform sleeve gastrectomy from a body mass index (BMI) of 35.
+To have a sleeve gastrectomy, the patient should be at least 18 and at most 65 years old.
+A sleeve gastrectomy is not suitable for

 • short and gentle procedure